Marketing stars know that social media is a huge and vital part of every single media marketing campaign they run.

 In the right tab, your page is compared with the average of similar Facebook pages in your niche.

 You are also presented with similar brand pages.
 You can analyze them to discover what they’re doing better and incorporate it in your Facebook marketing strategy.

 The social media tools we’ve talked about, until now, mostly deal with Twitter and Facebook.

 GPlusData is a great tool for real-time Google+ analysis.

 You can find users who are currently active, top G+ posts, a daily breakdown of your follower growth, the time of the day when most of your followers are active and the largest communities on G+.

-You can also analyze a competitor’s G+ page and integrate what is working for them in your strategy.
+You can also analyze a competitor’s G+ page and integrate what is working for them in your media marketing strategy.

 You can also find Google+ accounts for any Hangout On Air (HOA) event attendees (you need not host the event).

 Here is a video guide by Ilena Smith on using Circloscope on your business page or personal profile.